-- Impact.
+- Impact (PDF).
 Feature Issue on Early Childhood Education and Children with Disabilities.
 Published by the Institute on Community Integration and the Research and Training Center on Community Living, College of Education and Human Development, University of Minnesota • Volume 22 • Number 1 • Summer/Fall 2009.

 Universal Design for Learning Resources